BoBch27/valtra-go/README.md

 ## Inspiration

-Valtra was built to provide a type-safe validation experience in Go, drawing inspiration from:
+Valtra was built to provide a type-safe validation and transformation experience in Go, drawing inspiration from:

 - Rust's type system and traits
 - OCaml's functional approach to validation